Arsenal21/software-license-manager/software-license-manager/README.md

 - License info is now included inside woocommerce order (new)
 - License activity log, track requests and activations per license (new)
 - Admin stats widgets (new)
--  [ ] WIP - Send emails on expiration and activation
+- Send emails on expiration and activation
+- Language support (spanish and english)
+- Woocommerce product type
+- Pass license info to woocommerce order
+-

 ## Installation
 1. Go to the Add New plugins screen in your WordPress admin area
-1. Click the upload tab
+2. Click the upload tab
-1. Browse for the plugin file (software-license-manager.zip)
+3. Browse for the plugin file (software-license-manager.zip)
-1. Click Install Now and then activate the plugin
+4. Click Install Now and then activate the plugin

 ## Compatibility
 - [-] Woocommerce